 The October Revolution had profound and immediate effects on the organisation and production of media in Russia.
 While the Bolsheviks set about swiftly to shut down the opposition press, they also began to experiment with innovative new ways of communicating with the masses.
 From newsreel, posters and photomontage, to wall and ‘acted’ newspapers, the Bolsheviks’ use of media has been credited as one of the reasons they maintained power following the civil wars.

-In this talk, our panel – whose expertise include early-Soviet cultural theory, film and the press – discuss why the Bolsheviks were so successful at using media and what enabled them to develop such ground-breaking techniques.
+In this talk, our panel – whose expertise include early-Soviet cultural theory, film and the press – will discuss why the Bolsheviks were so successful at using media and what enabled them to develop such ground-breaking techniques.

 Chaired by Simon Tyszko, artist, filmmaker and radio broadcaster.